08 Jul Parshas Va’etchanan; City of Refuge – Miklat and Recovery

 In every Avera (transgression), whether intentional or unintentional there is a measure of death.
 It may not be apparent as physical death, but there is certainly a measure of spiritual death that may manifest also physically.

 A person swinging an axe has no intention that his action may cause the head of the axe to accidentally fly loose and cause the death of another.
-A person driving a car has every intention to be a careful driver, but it’s not always without incident, and the mechanism of cause and effect…Providence.
+A person driving a car has every intention to be a careful driver, but it’s not always without incident, and the mechanism of ’cause and effect’ ie Providence may render a negative consequence.

 By this definition, each of us has committed possibly murder through intentional loshen hora, and we have certainly been guilty at some time of unintentional loshen hora or unintentional murder (manslaughter).
 This is a very serious transgression however it does not carry the same penalty as a physical act of murder or unintentional murder.

-A person who has substance abuse is slowly, sometimes quickly causing him/herself very real physical and spiritual death.
+A person with substance abuse is slowly, sometimes quickly causing him/herself very real physical and spiritual death.
 This also applies in the case of a person who has issues of anger, haughtiness, rage and confrontation.

 Each of us has our own pekel (package) of issues to deal with.
 Each of us must do our own cheshbon hanefesh (personal inventory) to bring about our own rectification.
 As the Baal Shem Tov alludes to, the idea of a refugee city works not only in the specifics that the Torah reveals, but as a spiritual ‘cure’ to what ails us.